Merrill Merchants Bank

+Merrill Merchants Bank was an American bank based in Bangor, Maine.
+The bank operated from 1992 until 2008, when was acquired by People's United Bank.

+History

-Merrill Merchants Bank was a bank based in Bangor, Maine, United States.
-It was founded in 1992 as a Maine-based institution which sought "to return local control to Bangor banking."
+The bank was founded in 1992 as a Maine-based institution which sought "to return local control to Bangor banking."
+It was established by buying seven former Fleet Bank offices in the area and had 75 employees, 7 branches, and $74 million in assets.
 William C. Bullock Jr. led the bank from its founding until his retirement in 2004.
 Leonard Minsky served as the bank's founding director.

 In 2008, it was acquired by People's United Bank.
-It was established with 75 employees, 7 branches, and $74 million in assets.